Special routes of U.S. Route 17: Murrells Inlet–Garden City connector route

 U.S. Highway 17 Connector (US 17 Conn.) is a 0.600 mi connector route between US 17 and US 17 Bus. on the Murrells Inlet–Garden City line in South Carolina.
-It is unnamed and is an unsigned highway; the northbound side is signed as the business route instead.
+A former routing of US 17, it is unnamed and is an unsigned highway; the northbound side is signed for the business route instead.

 Myrtle Beach business loop

 U.S. Highway 17 Business (US 17 Bus.), also known as Kings Highway, was established by 1967 when mainline US 17 was bypassed west of Murrells Inlet, South Carolina.
 In 1981, it was extended north to near Briarcliffe Acres, after mainline US 17 was placed on a new highway bypass route.
 The 22.940 mi business route connects: Murrells Inlet, Garden City, Surfside Beach, and Myrtle Beach.
-The highway is also a major route during the Bi-Lo Marathon weekend; miles 2 to 6 and also 19 to 21 run through this highway during the marathon.
+The highway is also a major route during the Marathon weekend; miles 2 to 6 and also 19 to 21 run through this highway during the marathon.

+North Carolina

 Shallotte business loop

 U.S. Highway 17 Business (US 17 Bus.) was established in 1991 after the completion of the Shallotte Bypass around Shallotte, North Carolina.
 The business loop is 3.8 mi in length and has the street name Main Street for its entire length.
 The middle segment is also concurrent with North Carolina Highway 130 (NC 130), which splits from US 17 Bus. in the north to travel to Whiteville and splits in the south to travel to Holden Beach.